 I was using Ubuntu 16.04, which was using the Linux 4.4.x kernel.
 One of the suggestions online is that newer kernels have better support for Intel wireless hardware.

+I have also tried to manually install a newer Linux kernel.
 Ubuntu developers provide installers of all newer Linux kernels.
 So I decided to try my luck with the latest 4.9.x series and installed it as described here.
-I restarted the notebook and had wireless and Bluetooth working like magic!
+This also enabled me to use this Intel wireless adapter without any problem!